 Credit earned in Cooperative Education and Internship courses may be used as a substitute for up to 10 credits of coursework in selected degree programs if approved by the student's academic advisor, used for elective credit, or earned as additive credit.
 For more information, see the Cooperative Education website.

-Counselors will help students determine through testing any areas in which their skills and knowledge are below college entry level.
+After taking the placement test, advisors will help students determine which ENF and MTT courses they may need.
 In some cases, students must complete developmental courses before enrolling in certain courses or being admitted to a curriculum.
 In other cases, students can take college-level courses along with developmental courses.

 Credits earned in these courses are not applicable toward associate degree, certificate, or career studies certificate programs.

 A wide variety of instructional methods and materials are used at the College for developmental courses.
-In some courses there is a choice of either the classroom type of lecture/discussion or individualized, technology-based instruction in which students can work at their own rate of learning.
+ENF courses are offered in a variety of formats.
+MTT courses use individualized technology-based instruction.
 Students who have any questions should check with a counselor or academic advisor.

 Extended Learning Institute